 Note: Philip gets so many requests for help planning AT section hikes and hikes in the White Mountains, that he can’t respond to them all.

-- If you need help planning a hike on the Appalachian Trail, most answers (parking, shuttles, campsites, etc) can be found in The Appalachian Trail Guide.
+- If you need help planning a hike on the Appalachian Trail, most answers (parking, shuttles, campsites, etc) can be found in The Appalachian Trail Guide

 - If you need help planning a hike in the White Mountains, most answers (parking, shuttles, campsites, trails, etc) can be found in the The White Mountain Guide.

-If you are writing me about one of the following topics, I’m likely to delete your email so don’t bother sending me a message.
+If you are writing to me about one of the following topics, I’m likely to delete your email so don’t bother sending me a message.

-- I don’t publicize Kickstarter fundraising campaigns.
+- I don’t publicize online fundraising campaigns.

 For serious questions about gear, skills, or media and business inquiries, fill in this form and we’ll get back to you as soon as possible.